Knowing what things cheaters say it would be easier to confront your partner about cheating on you.

 They don’t mean anything to me.

-While this is supposed to sound like a comforting comment, it’s quite insulting.
+While this is supposed to sound like a comforting comment, it isn’t very kind.
 Your cheating partner is trying to convince you that they risked your entire relationship for something meaningless.

-It’s a throwaway statement to calm you down in the moment.
-In the end, it reveals a lot about your partner’s commitment to your relationship – not much.
-If they don’t respect you or the person they cheated with, they aren’t worth keeping around.
+It’s a throwaway statement to calm you down at the moment.
+In the end, it reveals much about your partner’s commitment to your relationship – not much.
+They aren’t worth keeping around if they don’t respect you or the person they cheated with.

 We’re just friends.

 Yes, people can have platonic friendships.
 But when your partner is being confronted about cheating?
 It’s a tired and predictable answer.
-Emphasizing the friendship can actually raise suspicion when enough warning signs are present.
+Emphasizing the company can raise suspicion when enough warning signs are present.

 If someone is genuinely friends with your partner, there are many ways to include them in your life without risking your intimacy.
 If your partner remains secretive or defensive, it’s time for a more serious conversation.